oesteban/hcph-sops/docs/data-collection/emergency-procedures.md

 - [ ] Assess the participant and the situation by asking them what is wrong and checking the camera inside the room and the scanner's console.

-!!! important "If you can anticipate that the participant will need to be retreived"
+!!! important "If you can anticipate that the participant will need to be retrieved"

     Initiate the extraction of the bed from the scanner console using the *Room in* menu (lower left corner of the screen), and then click on the *home* (🏠) button.